IamNanjo/file-share/README.md

 which has a video player in it.
 This has been tested with [Discord](https://discord.com/), but should work with other social media sites that support [OG](https://ogp.me/) metadata.

+The app has been developed using [Bun](https://bun.sh/), and the npm scripts are created for it as well.

 ## Screenshots

 File list: